h8d13/Mac-G5-2005-Restore/README.md

 ---
 (Skip this if you want to know how to get it acutally to work LOL)

-Make sure to use a power pc compatible install
+Make sure to use a power pc compatible install, i tried debian.

 Also make sure to plug the ethernet cable into the top port (port 0) as this will be used to make the full Debian install.

 I ignored most of the warnings for mirrors and minimal install, as I kind of knew it would be hell since I hadn't received the new RAM yet.
 Took 60 seconds for the first Init script to start...

 And the mac pro g5 was screaming through half of the install.
+And the boot loader wasn't properly loaded for yaboot.
+Then the mirrors also didn't want to pick up on the powerpc architecture.
 It even worked from a USB 3.2 which are I guess backwards compatible.

 Attempt #2